Mpumelelo770/CS50_WTC_EXERCISES/README.md

 -Understanding the difference between the main/master, pre-production and production/release branches in gitlab.
 -Diffetentiating and finding similarities between gitlab and github can be confusing sometimes.
 -Difficult to visualize how version control together with pull request work when multiple developers are working on a single project instead of just me alone.
 Would be interesting to work with multiple people on a single project to fully understand the ideas of branching,pull requests and merge conflicts.
+-Need more practical work to fully grasp the concencepts of continuos intergration(CI) and continuos delivery/deployment(CD)